 In space, Superman tried to draw nearer.
 Great Rao! he thought.
-Just as the yellow discharges keep G.L. away, so do the red ones stop me from doing my part!
+Just as the yellow discharges keep the Green Lanterns away, so do the red ones stop me from doing my part!

 Starman fell as Aquarius drew larger.
 “I feed on your essence!” cried the living star.